 Meanwhile, back 2003: The frigate is underway.
 A few days have passed on the water and all is well.
 I'm sitting in the wardroom (known to non-navy types as the officers' mess, and to non-military types as the bar).
 There is a man-overboard drill.

-For the next man-overboard drill, I'm working on a computer.
+Next man-overboard drill: I'm in some compartment near the middle of the ship working on a computer.
 Again, the world tilts sideways...